 Financial Reporting and Credit Ratings: On the Effects of Competition in the Rating Industry and Rating Agencies’ Gatekeeper Role, with Kyungha (Kari) Lee (2019), Journal of Accounting Research 57(2), 545-600.
 Available on SSRN here; Invited presentation at the 2018 Journal of Accounting Research Conference (link to the webcast of my presentation here).

-In a nutshell: The positive relationship between issuers' reporting and credit ratings can be explained by a combination of cost of capital effects and strategic rent extraction by credit rating agencies instead of the common inference that rating agencies are misled by misreporting.
+In a nutshell: The well-documented positive relationship between issuers' reporting and credit ratings can be explained by a combination of cost of capital effects and strategic rent extraction by credit rating agencies instead of the common inference that rating agencies would be misled by misreporting.

 Analyst Information Acquisition and the Relative Informativeness of Analyst Forecasts and Managed Earnings, (2018).
 Accounting and Business Research 48(1), 62-76.